wp-plugins/basic-google-maps-placemarks/readme.txt

 * Review the code for security vulnerabilities and best practices.

 = How can I get help when I'm having a problem? =
-1. Read the Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
+1. Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 2. Read the answers on this page.
 3. Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's half a chance your problem has already been answered there, and if not the answer you get will help others in the future.

+If you still need help, then first follow these instructions:

+1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
+2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
-4. If you can't find anything there, then first disable all other plugins and switch to the default theme.
-Then. check if the problem is still happening.
-If it is, then start a new thread in the forum with *a detailed description* of your problem *and the URL to the page on your site where the map is embedded*.
+3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
+4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
+If you use the link above it'll automatically tag it for you.
+5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

 I monitor the forums and will respond as my schedule permits.
-If you create a post, make sure it's tagged with `basic-google-maps-placemarks` so that I get a notification.
-If you use the link above it'll automatically tag it for you.
-Also make sure you check the 'Notify me of follow-up posts via email' box so you won't miss any replies.

-= How can I send feedback that isn't of a support nature? = If you need help with a problem, see the FAQ answer above, but if instead you'd like to send me feedback/comments/suggestions then you can use the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use the support forums instead (see above question for details). **I only provide support using the forums, not over e-mail.**
+= How can I send feedback that isn't of a support nature? = If you need help with a problem, see the FAQ answer above, but if instead you'd like to send me feedback/comments/suggestions then you can use the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) instead. **I only provide support using the forums, not over e-mail.**

 = Can I hire you to make custom modifications to the plugin? = Yes, please [contact me](http://iandunn.name/contact) and we can discuss the details.